-to Equatorial Plants, a company that has been providing orchid species for beginners, specialists, commercial Nurseries and Botanical Gardens for over 40 years.
+to Equatorial Plants, a company that has been providing orchid species for beginners, specialists, commercial Nurseries and Botanical Gardens for almost 50 years.

 TERRARIUMS — if you are just starting with orchids, we can recommend plants suitable for window sill and we also provide a range of fascinating miniature orchids especially for terrariums.

 And if you are an experienced grower, we may have that special species you have been searching for.